davidfowl/DocsStaging/Pipelines.md

 #### Reading a single message

-The code below reads a single message from a `PipeReader` and returns it to the caller.
+The following code reads a single message from a `PipeReader` and returns it to the caller.

 ```C#
 async ValueTask<Message> ReadSingleMessageAsync(PipeReader reader, CancellationToken cancellationToken = default)